-D. DESCRIBE, IF POSSIBLE, THE EXPECTED COSTEFFECTIVENESS OF THE PROJECT:
+D. DESCRIBE, IF POSSIBLE, THE EXPECTED COST-EFFECTIVENESS OF THE PROJECT:

-EA implementation will be supported by available capacities and expertise existing in Honduras after initial NIP development.
+EA implementation will be supported by available capacities and expertise existing in Nicaragua after initial NIP development.
 In particular, two former POPRC members have been identified as potential consultants.
-To ensure cost-effectiveness, infrastructures at the Ministry of Natural Resources and the Environment (SERNA) and human resources available in Honduras and abroad will be wisely utilized.
-Priority will be given to Honduran experts to advance local capacity building.
-The lesser need for international experts reduces the labor and project travel costs to and within Honduras.
-Moreover, project travel costs from Vienna to Tegucigalpa during low season (March, for instance) are in the range of USD 1,420 to USD 2,370 for air fares, which compares to those for other Central American destinations, but are higher than airfares to Mexico.
+To ensure cost-effectiveness, infrastructures at the Ministry of Environment and Natural Resources and human resources available in Nicaragua and abroad will be wisely utilized.
+Priority will be given to Nicaragua experts to advance local capacity building.
+The lesser need for international experts reduces the labor and project travel costs to and within Nicaragua.
+Moreover, project travel costs from Vienna to Managua during July (for instance) starting from USD 1,300 in economy fare, which compared to those for other Central American destination is higher due to unavailability of direct flights.

-The budget calculation for Honduras assessed carefully the cost for national experts that are in the range of (USD 1800 to USD 2400 per month), which is relatively similar to costs in Costa Rica, despite that, according to the World Bank, Honduras is a lower-middle-income economy (\$1,026 to \$4,035).
-This situation and the fact that the project in Honduras requires to rely on measurements performed by using hand-held tools (no lab equipment) for the screening of POP-PBDEs in selected articles (not a detailed inventory), are the main reasons for requesting USD 189,420, a budget that is a little bit smaller than those for neighboring countries like Costa Rica and a little bit above the USD 180,000 suggested by the GEF in its first review.
+The budget calculation for Nicaragua assessed carefully the cost for national experts that are in the range of (USD 1000 to USD 2580 per month), which is at the lower edge for a lower-middle-income economy (\$1.206 to \$4.035).
+This situation and the fact that the project in Nicaragua requires to rely on measurements performed by using hand-held tools (no lab equipment) for the screening of POP-PBDEs in selected articles (not a detailed inventory), are the main reasons for requesting USD 225,000.

-Finally, the small increase in the requested budget as compared to the level suggested by the GEF will provide much better information for the NIP and post-NIP projects, which will contribute further to the expected cost-effectiveness of the project now and in the future.
+With this GEF grant it its more likely that the project will provide much better information for the NIP and post-NIP projects, which will contribute further to the expected cost-effectiveness of the project now and in the future.